 It's not possible to take an uncrystallised funds pension lump sum (UFPLS) from an arrangement that has a disqualifying pension credit.

-Individuals in capped drawdown should be aware that any pension debit could have a significant impact on the maximum income that they can take.
+Members in capped drawdown should be aware that any pension debit could have a significant impact on the maximum income that they can take.

 If someone is under age 75 and their fund reduces following a pension debit, then there should be a review of the maximum income limit for the remaining years of the review period.
 The income limit should be recalculated on the day the pension sharing order takes effect using the remaining capped drawdown fund and the individual’s age at that time.
 However, the reduced maximum income limit does not take effect until the start of the next pension year in the review period.